SakshamJain2552/SEPT-Website/docs/Milestone1/README.md

 ## Videos

-* Individual Contribution was discussed and showcased during the meeting with our tutor in Week 5.
+* Individual Contribution was discussed and showcased during the Scrum Meeting with our tutor in Week 5.